XZiar/RayRenderer/README.md

 VS2017(`15.7`) needed.
 Windows SDK Target is `10.0.16299.0`. .Net Framework 4.7.1 needed for C# components.

-Some Utilities have `Makefile` inside are capable to be compiled on Linux, but untested yet.
+Some Utilities have `Makefile` inside are capable to be compiled on Linux, only tested on GCC 7.2.

 Several C++17 technic are taken, like STL-Containers(`string_view`, `any`, `optional`, `variant`), `constexpr-if`, structureed-binding, selection-statements-initializers, inline variables.